EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Government/The High Council of Vaeldrin.md

 - Lord of the Marrow Hills: Mining noble title
 - Grand Arcanist of Vaeldrin: Accredited Nobles who study the Arcane
 ### Merchant Class Titles
+- Guildmaster: Leader of a major guild
+- Master Coinwright: Minters of coin